🔗 4 tips to manage browsing with Safari profiles

 Read more from Simple Apple Tutorials

-green gradient background with a white storage box icon in the center
+a green gradient background with a white wrench icon in the center